 This is Not Final

-To give you an idea of the attention to detail that will go into this boat, I have been very specific in this article.
+To give you an idea of the attention to detail that will go into this boat, I have been very specific in this and the following specification articles.
 But we will be looking for, and I’m sure finding, better ways to do things, right up until the prototype phase is finished.

 For example, the usability and ergonomics of the deck and cockpit layout will be exhaustively tested and optimized.
 In fact, I’m going to bet that the prototype’s deck will look like it has a case of the pox what with all the filled in holes resulting from moving fittings around—sometimes as little as an inch can make all the difference.